-Reference: 2021-2022 Student Financial Aid Handbook, Vol. 5, Ch.
-1, pp. 5-54
+Reference: 2024-2025 Student Financial Aid Handbook, Volume 5, Chapter 1

 Background

 When a recipient of Title IV grant(s) and/or loan(s) withdraws from New York Institute of Technology during a payment period in which they began attendance, the university must determine the amount of the grant and/or loan assistance earned by the student as of their withdrawal date.
 This policy establishes steps that the university must take to ensure compliance with federal regulations.